andrelucas/akceph-build/README-centos.md

 # branch.
 This will take some time!
 ./rpm-build.sh -s v18.2.1

+# Build RPMS and SRPMS from an existing, checked-out tree.
+You'll have to use
+# this if your repository requires authentication to clone.
+Don't worry about # the relative path, it will be canonicalised using realpath(1).
+./rpm-build.sh -S ../ceph

-# Take the output from the above and package it into standard-ish Ceph
+# Take the output from the above build and package it into standard-ish Ceph
 # containers using a modified ceph-container repository.
 # The images created will be listed at the end of the run.
 ./official-container.sh -r rpmbuild_v18.2.1